 Financial assets that potentially expose the Company to credit risk are primarily sales receivables.
 Fundamentally, the Company is exposed to credit risk in the event that customers fail to meet their obligations.
-The Company has no significant concentration of credit risk as receivables of the Company is mainly from the sole shareholder and other group affiliate entities.
+There is no significant concentration of credit risk in the Company since the Company's receivables are the sole owner of the capital.